vottri/Docker/README.md

 ![d30](https://raw.githubusercontent.com/vottri/Docker/main/images/d30.png)

-Now that the apps are built and running, we can use normal docker commands to view the images, containers, networks, and volumes that Docker Compose created.
+Now that the apps are built and running, we can use normal docker commands to view the images, containers, networks that Docker Compose created.

 ```sh
 docker image ls